rsyncOSX/RsyncOSX_archived/docs/source.md

 The object [SharingManagerConfigurations.swift](https://github.com/rsyncOSX/RsyncOSX/blob/master/RsyncOSX/SharingManagerConfiguration.swift) holds all data and methods operating on configurations.
 The method `readAllConfigurationsAndArguments` read all data about configurations to memory.
 Every time a configuration is read the rsync arguments are computed by the object [argumentsConfigurations.swift](https://github.com/rsyncOSX/RsyncOSX/blob/master/RsyncOSX/argumentsConfigurations.swift) and  and loaded into memory as attribute to each `configuration`.
 There are four types of arguments which are computed during startup, arguments for `--dry-run` and real run and both arguments for presentation on screen.
 Each configuration is allocated a uniq computed nonsense key `hiddenID = Int`.

+The The object [SharingManagerConfigurations.swift](https://github.com/rsyncOSX/RsyncOSX/blob/master/RsyncOSX/SharingManagerConfiguration.swift) also creates and holds a `Array<NSMutableDictionary>` holding all data about configurations and computed values of arguments to rsync.
+Computed values are not saved to permanent store.
+They are computed when loaded.
+The method `getConfigurationsDataSource()` returns the computed `Array<NSMutableDictionary>` and is the data object loaded by the `NSTableViewDelegate` delegate methods to load data into tables in view.
+As an example see [ViewControllertabMain.swift](https://github.com/rsyncOSX/RsyncOSX/blob/master/RsyncOSX/ViewControllertabMain.swift) and `func tableView(_ tableView: NSTableView, objectValueFor tableColumn: NSTableColumn?, row: Int) -> Any?` how data is loaded into tables.

 ### Changes to configurations

 Any changes to configurations (edit, delete, new, parameters to rsync) is a three step operation: